dxwhood/honours-thesis/README.md

   - Includes details about the code and drafts of the written thesis.

 - **`presentation/`**:
-  - Stores slides, scripts, or any related materials for presentations or defenses related to the thesis.
+  - Stores slides, scripts, or any related materials for presentations of the thesis.

 - **`assets/`**:
   - For any images, diagrams, or non-code assets referenced in documentation or thesis.